EpicBrainUser/python-booklet/python_booklet.typ

 As I mentioned earlier, recursion when not used properly is risky as it can go on forever filling up the call stack until it breaks your program.\
 To avoid this, we must always have a termination in the recursion, with a terminal case:\
 We must have three types of cases in recursion:\
-- Recursive Case: The part of the function where it calls itself with modified arguments, moving the problem toward the base case.
+- Recursive Case: The part of the function where it calls itself with modified #glspl("arg"), moving the problem toward the base case.

 - Base Case: The simplest instance of the problem, where the function does not call itself and returns a direct answer.
-The base case prevents infinite recursion and stack overflow errors.
+The base case prevents infinite recursion and #gls("call stack") overflow errors.

 - Progress Toward Base Case: Each recursive call must modify the input to ensure that the base case is eventually reached.